St. Joseph's College, Tiruchirappalli: History

 In 1924, a course on Mechanical and Electrical Engineering was introduced, which was offered to the science students of the Intermediate and BA classes.
-A well-equipped workshop was setup with a financial outlay of Rs.
+A well-equipped workshop was set up with a financial outlay of Rs.
 80000/= for teaching the course.
 However, this course was subsequently closed after a few years for want of demand.

 From 1939–42, the College witnessed a flurry of construction activities including the Lawley wing projection, the first 2 blocks of the New Hostel, the Sacred Heart Hostel, the Brothers Hostel, the boarders kitchen and dining halls, the Bellarmine Hall and Guest House, and the Bertram building.
 The paving and diverting of the canal and expansion of the playgrounds were also carried out in the same periods.

 In 1944–45, the College celebrated its centenary year with festive gaiety.
 By this time it had produced over 7000 graduates, and 4000 graduates were pursuing their degree courses at that time.

 In 1965, the Chemistry department was recognised as a research department and offered a PhD programme from 1969.
 In 1969 the College celebrated its post-centenary Silver Jubilee.
 In recognition of the great service rendered by the College, a two-storey community centre was constructed with the financial assistance of the general public and friends and admirers of the College.
-To optimize the usagе of the infrastructure and facilities available in the campus, an evening college was started in 1973.
+To optimize the usage of the infrastructure and facilities available in the campus, an evening college was started in 1973.

 In 1977, unprecedented floods invaded the College campus and the College was submerged for three days.
 Many of the College's rare informational and physical resources kept in the library and laboratories were destroyed.
 Over 40000 volumes kept in the library were reduced to pulp.

 In 1985, the Science and Humanities for People's Development (SHEPHERD) programme was inaugurated as part of the Lab to Land initiative to share the scientific experiences gained by the students for the upliftment of the people.
 In 1989, the Sodality Chapel-cum-Inter-faith Prayer Centre was inaugurated.

 In 1994, the College celebrated its sesquicentenary year by organizing year-long events that culminated with a large exhibition for the school children and general public.

 In 1997, the College received internet facility and a library computerized information Service for the first time.